 This dish is almost as famous as escargots themselves.
 The main ingredients are garlic, herbs and butter.
 What a delicious way of pairing snails with herbs, butter and freshly-baked crusty bread.

-The recipe of Escargots de bourgogne – appetizer:
+The recipe of Escargots de Bourgogne – appetizer: from our escargot recipes ebook.

 Total time: 30 min